-Within the Environmental Fluid Mechanics & Hydrology Program, the focus is on the movement of surface and groundwater and, jointly with Environmental Engineering and Science, atmospheric related topics.
+The Environmental Fluid Mechanics & Hydrology Program focuses on the movement of surface and groundwater and, jointly with Environmental Engineering and Science, atmospheric-related topics.